This post may contain affiliate links. Please read my disclosure for more info.

 3. Empower (US): A financial app that helps you simplify your budget, save money, build credit, and beat debt, for FREE.
 Download Empower Now.

-4. Trim (US): Free service that automatically saves you money by canceling unused subscriptions, finding deals, negotiating lower internet and cable bills, and more.
+4. Trim (US): Free service that automatically saves you money by cancelling unused subscriptions, finding deals, negotiating lower internet and cable bills, and more.
 Try Trim for FREE.

 21 Smart Ways To Save Money Around Your Home